 Moving from robust career to mom with baby can play whiplash with your identity.
-Our moms share a clear realization that who they were before and what they did to contribute to their self of sense has morphed.
+Hacking Sophia contributors share a clear realization that who they were before and what they did to contribute to their self of sense has morphed.

 Whether or not you’re breastfeeding, the wild changes that come with motherhood can take a toll on a sense of self as an embodied being, as a woman in her own body.
 Early on, there are major hormonal fluctuations and a baby’s total dependence; a little later, you’re chasing a new toddler around to ward off the millions of dangers that lurk.
 Your child “uses” your body in the sense that she needs you to feed her (whether breast or bottle), carry her, snuggle her in the night, rock her, change her, sing to her—it can sometimes feel like a marathon run by an adorable and very needy creature.